moding-il/bizdoc.core/README.md

 The code above queries a database for products.

-Or, you can manage the values within the configuration file.
+Alternatively, you can manage the values within the configuration file.

 ```json
 {